TullyOLeary/nyt-headline-trends/README.md

 This project also showcases my ability to build a complete data pipeline, from data ingestion and processing to real-time web deployment, leveraging both NLP techniques and web development.

+For more in-depth insights and analysis on how I approached this project, you can read my detailed article on Medium [here](https://medium.com/@tullyro/from-words-to-trends-capturing-the-pulse-of-todays-news-39803a4186e0).
 ## File Descriptions
 * `app.py`: The main Flask application that handles routing, enqueues tasks, and renders the processed results in a web interface.
 * `formatted_lines.py`: Contains the core NLP logic for fetching and processing articles, including word frequency analysis and text formatting.